Melindrea/smaty.se-content/pages/author.md

 title: About Antonius M. Hogebrandt
 hasTwitter: author
 excerpt: "Antonius M. Hogebrandt, author of the Småty series, a Scandinavian Folklore weave of loosely connected stories in past and present."
+tweetables:
+    - "Find out more about me as an author, and what nice things people say"
+    - "Who am I?
+Well, that's never an easy question that has an easy answer"
+facebookables:
+    - "Find out more about me as an author"
 ---

 ## About me